 Important for King was the pragmatic thrust of law as an active, dynamic article that is renewed through conflict and struggle, through negation, preservation, and transformation.
-Democracy at its best, for King, is a squabble, a contentious exchange of ideas, opinions, values, and practice within the context of civil relations.

-For King and those who acknowledged his principle, this realization was deeply connected to moral and theological tradition.
-Conceptually, this principle granted King access to moral language in the context of resisting oppressive power structures in a way that elucidated the immorality of the system.
-Part of the problem with legalism is how easily it devolves to rigid compliance without transformation of the inner mechanism required for moral reasoning and inspired moral action.
-Thus, Habermas located the legitimacy of human law in the realm of cooperation between legal and moral reasoning.
+Democracy at its best, for King, is a squabble, a contentious exchange of ideas, opinions, values, and practice within the context of civil relations.21 of the system.
+Part of the problem with legalism is how easily it devolves to rigid compliance without transformation of the inner mechanism required for moral reasoning and inspired moral action.22 Thus, Habermas located the legitimacy of human law in the realm of cooperation between legal and moral reasoning.
 Rather than seeing legal opinions and analysis as ethical, such legal considerations must be used as part of a multidisciplinary approach to ethical and moral decision-making and action.
 Individuals also need to grow much more comfortable with questions when grappling with complex ethical challenges, and allow those questions to create an openness that leads to greater understanding and more flexible solutions.
 As writer and political activist Elie Wiesel commented: "I believe that evil may be found in answers, not in questions."23 A broad and multidisciplinary approach helps ensure a more reasoned and objective process for engaging challenging problems and dilemmas.
 It also allows members of the profession to live the Army ethic, which calls for a holistic approach to ethical and moral foundations.
 Such a multidisciplinary approach must include legal, theological, biological, psychological, and technical insights and principles when dealing with critical characteristics and complex problems of the human condition.